 Tinder subscriber growth, thousands of users

-The proportion of married users was not only discrepancy between the two sets of Tinder statistics.
-GlobalWebIndex claimed that only 38% of users were aged 16-24, with a further 45% aged 25-34.
+In 2017, GlobalWebIndex attracted the ire of Tinder, by claiming that only 38% of users were aged 16-24, with a further 45% aged 25-34.
 Tinder on the other hand argued that over half their user base was aged 18-24 (though the two nearly tarry up if we extend the range to 34, with Tinder’s 85% not hugely different to GlobalWebIndex’s 83%).